 We ask that you answer all questions as accurately and truthfully as possible.
 The link is safe and secure and your answers are confidential.
 If you do not finish your check-in before your appointment, your in-person or telehealth check-in, screening, and appointment will take longer.

 If you do not have a smartphone or access to email, you may complete your check-in on an ipad or on paper in the office.
-We ask that you arrive early to your appointment to ensure that you have enough time to complete this process.
+If you sometimes struggle with paperwork, we ask that you arrive early to your appointment to ensure that you have enough time to complete this process.

 What to Bring to Check-In